 - Long-term debt instruments have a high degree of interest rate risk. - interest rate risk: changes in interest rates over the life of the debt instrument influence the secondary market price of the bond, influencing capital gains and therefore rate of return. - Prices and returns for long-term bonds are more volatile than short-term bonds. - Interest payments are therefore typically higher for long-term bonds.

 4.1 Coming up next...

 Coming up next...

+- MyEconLab homework on interest rates.

-- Analyzing behavior of interest rates and asset markets using supply and demand model. - Reading: Chapter 4.
+- Analyzing behavior of interest rates and asset markets using supply and demand model.

+- Reading: Chapter 5.